 The costs of medical and health care services have been rising steadily for many years, and American consumers are feeling the pinch in a big way.
 Many American individuals and families are now facing extremely high medical debts, some of them for fairly routine or minor health care procedures or treatments.
 With the private insurance system looking to offset costs, and very little in the way of a safety net for consumers, medical bankruptcy threatens many thousands of families each year.
+One step you can take is to compare healthcare costs prior to undergoing treatment.

 Now, medical advocates are telling American patients to go a step further than many of them are accustomed to: new guidelines from experts in the industry suggest that consumers should be asking medical providers about how much a certain procedure, treatment or even a consultation may cost before they ever step in the door of the medical office.